Divine (rapper): 2017-2019: Film contributions, departure from Sony Music India and debut album

-His next single, "Teesri Manzil", earned him a copyright strike from Zee Music Company a few hours after its release and was deleted from his channel.
+His next single, "Teesri Manzil", earned him a copyright strike from Zee Music Company, a few hours after its release and was deleted from his channel.
 It was eventually re-released on 14 December 2018 with some changes in the lyrics.
-He released "Junoon", the intro to his upcoming first full-length album, on 10 November 2018.
+He released "Junoon", the intro to his debut album, on 10 November 2018.
 The album's name, Kohinoor, was announced on 13 February 2019 on Apple Music's Beats 1 radio show hosted by Ebro Darden.
-The album release was announced to be sometime in April 2019 but was finally released later.
-In July 2019, Divine released a documentary film about his career so far entitled Gully Life - The Story of Divine.
-It first aired on TV on channels such as the Discovery Channel and was released on Divine's YouTube channel a week later.
+In July 2019, Divine released a documentary film about his career entitled Gully Life - The Story of Divine.
+It aired on TV channels such as the Discovery Channel and was released on Divine's YouTube channel a week later.

+In 2019, Zoya Akhtar co-opted the story of him and Naezy, into a coming-of-age film, titled Gully Boy, portraying a struggle of an aspiring rapper and his surroundings that influence his journey, with actor Ranveer Singh, in the titular role.
+American rapper Nas served as an executive producer for the film.
+Divine and Naezy both helped as consultants to get an authentic representation of hip hop culture for the film.
+Their song "Mere Gully Mein" was remade with Ranveer Singh rapping Naezy's lyrics as part of the film.
+Divine provided additional rap lyrics for Ranveer Singh's character and composed some of the songs for the original soundtrack.
+The soundtrack for the film featured contributions from various hip-hop artists such as Divine, Naezy, Sez on the Beat, Rishi Rich, Dub Sharma, MC Altaf, MC TodFod, 100RBH, Maharya, Noxious D, Viveick Rajagopalan, and others.
+A promotional single for the film, "NY Se Mumbai", was released on 9 February 2019 and performed by Divine, Naezy and Ranveer Singh, along with American rapper Nas.
+The track was produced by XD Pro Music, a Toronto based producer duo, and Ill Wayno.

 On 20 August 2019, Nas' Mass Appeal Records and Universal Music India launched Mass Appeal India and signed Divine.
 Universal Music Group and Mass Appeal jointly took the step to take him to India and globalize the Indian hip-hop scene.
-On 20 August 2019, in an interview with Nas published on Mass Appeal India's YouTube channel, and Universal Music India's Facebook Page, Nas revealed that Divine's debut album Kohinoor was set to release soon.
+On 20 August 2019, an interview with Nas was published on Mass Appeal India's YouTube channel, and Universal Music India's Facebook Page, where Nas revealed that Divine's debut album Kohinoor was set to release soon.
 It was released on 9 October 2019 and featured all-new tracks recorded specifically for the album.

-In 2021, GQs global editions nominated a local artist across a world of genres and Divine was among the 21 most exciting young musicians.
-He appeared on a cover of the Metallica song "The Unforgiven" with Vishal Dadlani and Shor Police, for the charity tribute album The Metallica Blacklist, released in September 2021.

-In 2021, he won the award for Best Indian Act at the MTV Europe Music Awards.